ss-Zhong/ss-Zhong/README.md

 # 👋 Hey!
 Nice to see you. ✨

-## 🧑‍💻 About me
+I’m **Sheng Zhong** 🧑‍💻, currently pursuing a Master’s degree in **Computer Science** at **HUST**. 🎓

-I’m **Sheng Zhong**, currently pursuing a Master’s degree in **Computer Science** at **HUST**.
 My primary research focus is on **Edge Intelligence**.
 I’m passionate about exploring cutting-edge technologies in artificial intelligence and edge computing, and I’m always eager to learn new things and collaborate with like-minded individuals. 🌱

 <p align="center" style="background-color: #fff;">
     <img src="https://img.shields.io/badge/-Contact%20me-fff?style=for-the-badge" />